Humanitec-DemoOrg/aws-examples/db-secrets-manager/Readme.md

 - Create a new database in an existing RDS instance/cluster
 - Connect to your existing RDS instance/cluster with secrets stored in AWS Secrets Manager
-- Create a new username and password, and store it in AWS Secrets Manager
+- Create a new RDS username and password, and store it in AWS Secrets Manager
+- Provide the outputs to your applications

 ## How to deploy the example
 - Configure `existing/resource-definition/terraform/resource-definition/terraform.tfvars.EXAMPLE` with your Humanitec organization, tokens and AWS Credentials